eclipse-iceoryx/iceoryx/iceoryx_systemtest/Readme.md

 Additionally we need to make sure that the customer-facing API is functional and system-level requirements are fulfilled.

 For that purpose we bring in tests which simulate customer behavior to have automatic testing of (Mis)Use-cases.
-As testing framework we use the [launch_testing](https://github.com/ros2/launch/tree/master/launch_testing) from ROS 2.
+As testing framework we use the [launch_testing](https://github.com/ros2/launch/tree/master/launch_testing) framework from ROS 2.
-The tests are in a ROS 2 CMake package where the test executables are build and tested by python scripts.
+The tests are stored in a ROS 2 CMake package where the test executables are build and launched/tested by python scripts.
-In these scripts the testing is currently done by evaluating stdout output of the processes and the exit codes.
+In these scripts the testing is currently done by evaluating the stdout output of the processes and the exit codes.

 advantages:
 - automatic test if processes have exited unexpectedly